-- Metered consumption - Preliminary profiled consumption (i.e. consumption that is metered on a monthly basis) - Profiled and metered pumped - The profiled and metered pumped consumption are used for pumps that are used to pump water from one waterway to another so that it can be utilized in the production units. - The profiled and metered pumped consumption will be deducted from the production before these guarantees of origin are issued. - Metered pumped storage - Norway has a significant installed capacity of combined pump and generation units; production units that can reverse the turbine so that it acts like a pump.
+- Metered consumption - Preliminary profiled consumption (i.e. consumption that is metered on a monthly basis)

+Profiled and metered pumped

+- The profiled and metered pumped consumption are used for pumps that are used to pump water from one waterway to another so that it can be utilized in the production units. - The profiled and metered pumped consumption will be deducted from the production before these guarantees of origin are issued.

+Metered pumped storage

+Norway has a significant installed capacity of combined pump and generation units; production units that can reverse the turbine so that it acts like a pump.
 These units represent added flexibility for upward and downward regulations compared to normal production units.
 In order to ensure an efficient handling of this flexibility the BRP will place a single bid for reserves to the TSO including both production and consumption.
-Up regulation can be delivered as reduction of pumping, increased production or a combination of the two. - Losses - Losses per MGA are calculated according to existing Elhub Edielstandard.
+Up regulation can be delivered as reduction of pumping, increased production or a combination of the two.